The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Framed wild harmonic bundles

-In this section we prove the holomorphic dependence of the Stokes data with respect to the twistor parameter $\xi \in \mathbb{C}^*$.
-In particular, this will show that the magnetic twistor coordinate depends holomorphically in the twistor parameter $\xi$ for $\xi \in \mathbb{C}^*-l_{\pm}(-2im)$.\\
+In this section, we prove the holomorphic dependence of the Stokes data with respect to the twistor parameter $\xi \in \mathbb{C}^*$.
+This will show that $\mathcal{X}_{m}(\xi)$ depends holomorphically on $\xi \in \mathbb{C}^*-l_{\pm}(-2{\rm i}m)$.
+We will use the procedure of deformation of irregular values, which varies the compatibly framed flat bundle, while keeping the Stokes data the same.
+The idea of ``deformation of irregular values'' goes back to Jimbo--Miwa--Ueno \cite{JMU}.
+Some other references can be found in~\cite{B} and \cite{M6}; while a reference where this is applied to the twistor family of meromorphic bundles associated to a wild harmonic bundle can be found in \cite[Chapters 3, 4, 9 and 11]{M}.